 Juicy tomatoes mixed with fresh creamy cheese, accentuated by the slight sourness of currants.
 This dish brought an instant smile to my hungry face.
 Having the crispy fried bread to sop up all of the juices took it over the top.
 Excellent way to start a meal.

 Next up – Broiled Sea Trout, Kasu, and Charred Cucumber

 This trout was perfectly cooked with a flavor that was delicate yet bold, thanks to the kasu (which is a sake-based marinade).
 The skin of the fish was crispy, reminiscent of a chicharron – Who doesn’t love chicharron?.
-A clear winner, which had my wife and I fighting for every bite.
+A clear winner, which had my wife and I fight for every bite.

 Now what you’ve all been waiting for (drumroll) – The Loyalist Cheeseburger + Fries

-I was just going to leave it at that, but expected you might want some explanation of what makes this burger such a stand out.
+I was just going to leave it at that but expected you might want some explanation of what makes this burger such a stand out.
 It starts with the patty, a delicious blend of fresh ground chuck and bacon.
 Topped with shaved onions, pickled cucumbers, onion-infused mayonnaise, and housemade American cheese.
 All this goodness comes packaged in a lightly toasted sesame seed bun.
-The complexity of the flavors make you feel as if you were eating a well thought out course during a high-end tasting menu.
+The complexity of the flavors makes you feel as if you were eating a well thought out course during a high-end tasting menu.
 A burger that will give many top-ranked burgers a run for their money, not only in Chicago but across the country.

 A big hand to Chefs John and Karen Shields, and to the passionate and dedicated staff they have surrounded themselves with.

 77 N Ada St #101, Chicago, IL 60607